frederic-perez/AmE-dictionary/data/idioms.md

 __fall short__ :nine: __1__ To fail to attain a specified amount, level, or degree: _an athlete whose skill fell far short of expectations._ To fail to meet or reach some goal, standard, expectation, etc. _The company usually makes very high-quality devices, but their latest model falls quite short, unfortunately._ __2__ To prove inadequate: _Food supplies fell short._ _He has fallen short as an exec._
 __fall through the cracks__
 __fall through__ :dart: To not be completed or come to fruition; to fail due to some outside circumstances. _Oh, we’re not going away next week after all—our vacation plans fell through._
-__false friend__ :dart::two: A phrase, word, or letter that sounds or looks similar to one in another language or dialect but has a significantly different meaning.
+__false friend__ :dart::three: A phrase, word, or letter that sounds or looks similar to one in another language or dialect but has a significantly different meaning.
 __false modesty__ A vain or hypocritical pretense of holding a low or humble opinion of oneself, one’s abilities, or one’s circumstance so as to encourage others to say the opposite.
 __fam__ An abbreviation for “family that can be used to refer to one’s blood relatives or close friends.
 Despite the plural connotation of “family,” it can also be applied to an individual. _I’d love to go out tonight, but I’m having dinner with the fam—my mom’s making her famous meatballs!_ _Of course I’ll help you, fam.
 You’re my best friend!_
 __fan service__